Irish Army (1661–1801): American War of Independence

 Following the outbreak of rebellion in Britain's Thirteen Colonies in 1775, Ireland provided large numbers of recruits to the expanded British Army.
 Following a vote in the Irish Parliament, it was agreed that a number of Irish Army regiments be allowed to serve in America.
 This led to concerns that Ireland was not properly defended once France entered the war in 1778, having sent so many soldiers abroad.
 A spontaneous movement established the Irish Volunteers, committed to the defence of the island against invasion.
 Despite this, the Volunteers rapidly emerged as a political movement demanding greater powers be granted to Ireland by London, which eventually led to the Constitution of 1782.
 Amongst its many measures, this gave the Irish Parliament greater control over its own armed forces.

 Rebellion of 1798

 In the 1790s the Army was described as "not fit for purpose".
 This came at a time of growing support for the republican ideas of the French Revolution, amidst fears of the revolutionary spirit spreading to Britain and Ireland.

 Amalgamation

-The Army was amalgamated into the British Army following the Acts of Union 1800.
+The Irish Army was amalgamated into the British Army following the Acts of Union 1800.
 By this stage the traditional ban on Irish Catholics serving in the army had been completely removed, and they began to supply a growing portion of troops.